 I posed the question of what to write about our cross-country relocation from the Seattle area to Saint Augustine, Florida because we did it in such a strange time.
 I wasn’t even sure where to start, because the move was so crazy and during a pandemic, it was even more bizarre.
 So, I’m writing a series about this whole experience!

-Why we moved to Florida
+Why we Moved to Florida

-Speeding up the move
+Speeding up the Cross-Country Move

 When we first were looking at homes in Florida, there was no pandemic.
 When we started the buying process on our new house, there was a buzz about some sort of sickness but no real information in American mainstream media, and there certainly wasn’t a problem in Washington or Florida.

 Fast forward a few weeks and the truth started to come out.
 People in China, Italy, other European countries, and now the USA were getting sick and dying.
 It was real and it was big.
 We started to see “shelter in place” and “lock-down” be used in different states and cities.
 We realized that our move was in danger of being restricted or outright stopped, so we talked with our real estate agent and she was able to speed things up.